 Drosera fulva is a member of the Petiolaris Complex and native to the Norther Territory and Queensland Australia.
 Over time, the rosette of a mature plant can raise off the ground slightly as dead leaves accumulate around its base.
 The name fulva refers to the Latin word “fulvus” which means yellow-reddish, in reference to the leaf color.
 D. fulva was first collected by John W. Armstrong between 1838 and 1840.

-Size and packing method: You will receive a plant about 3/4 of an inch in diameter.
+Size and packing method: You will receive a plant about 0.75 inches in diameter.
 Bare root plants will be carefully wrapped in a damp paper towel.
 Potted specimens are planted in 2 inch pots and will be packed securely to prevent dislodgement during shipping.